How to Pay for College

 The financial aid process including timelines, major action points, and how to find a wealth of information from the Federal Student Aid website.

-The FAFSA opens every year on October 1*.
+The FAFSA generally opens on October 1 every year*.
 Use the tools below to determine what each of your colleges will cost, gather what you need before sitting down to fill out the FAFSA, and layout 5 easy steps to follow to meet financial aid deadlines.

 Free Financial Aid Resources